Computer Science

 CS4065Interactive Human-Centered Systems 3 ch (3C) (EL)

-Introduces current topics in the field of Human-Computer Interaction to provide a deeper understanding of human needs and capabilities in the context of designing and evaluating new people-centered technologies.
-Foundational concepts, important challenges and technologies will be presented from several domains of application, such as: collaborative technology, information visualization, games, and input and output techniques and devices.
-Students will develop and evaluate an interactive system and reflect on the process using concepts learned in class.
+Investigate current topics in the field of Human-Computer Interaction to gain a deeper understanding of human needs and capabilities in the context of designing and evaluating new people-centered technologies.
+Explore foundational concepts, important challenges and technologies from several application domains, such as: collaborative technology, information visualization, games, and input and output techniques and devices.
+Develop and evaluate an interactive system and reflect on the process using concepts learned in class.
+NOTE: CS 3025 is recommended.

 CS4355Cryptanalysis and Database Security4 ch (3C 1T) (P)